xiix0/scam/README.md

-You have a deep appreciation of the arts and music.
+You will be surprised by a loud noise.